 First of all, block, rounded, and wedge cheese taste better.
 Pre-shredded cheese comes with additives that change the taste of the original cheese.

-Many manufacturing companies add potato starch to reduce cheese and other products clumping.
-They also combine powdered cellulose with potato starch to offer the same service, but most importantly, to add color.
+Many manufacturing companies add potato starch to reduce cheese and another product clumping.
+They also combine powdered cellulose with potato starch to offer the same service and, most importantly, add color.

 They also spray Natamycin on the cheese to preserve it and prevent mold from forming.
 In the end, the shredded cheese will taste different and also melt with a different texture.

-Now that we have agreed that it is better to buy a block, round, or wedge of cheese, how can you cut it?
+Now that we have agreed that buying a block, round, or wedge of cheese is better, how can you cut it?
 There are three different ways you can cut the cheese before adding it to your pizza:

 - Shredded cheese